-E3 260 Eltham High Street IA Objective Likely Effects I. Create environments that support good health Create environments that support good health and well-being and reduce health inequalities.
-2. Reduce and prevent crime and fear of crime.
-3. Preserve and enhance the significance of areas a their setting. and buildings designated for their historic and/or arch aeological interest and protect 4.
-Create places, spaces and buildings that are wel l-designed, integrate effectively with one another, res pect identified views and vistas, and enhance the diversity and distinctiveness of the local character.
-5. Support the creation of opportunities for reward ding and satisfying employment.
-6. Improve opportunities for prosperity and econo omic growth.
-7. Increase participation in, and improve access to , education, skills-based training, and life-long learning • 8.
-Ensure everyone has access to decent, appropri ate and affordable housing.
-9. Enhance the area as a business and tourist desti nation.
+E3 260 Eltham High Street IIA Objective Likely Effects I. Create environments that support good health and well-being and reduce health inequalities. • 2.
+Reduce and prevent crime and fear of crime.
+3. Preserve and enhance the significance of areas protect their setting. and buildings designated for their historic and/or are chaeological interest and 4.
+Create places, spaces and buildings that are we vistas, and enhance the diversity and distinctive ell-designed, integrate effectively with one another, reness of the local character. espect identified views and 5.
+Support the creation of opportunities for rewa arding and satisfying employment.
+6. Improve opportunities for prosperity and ecor nomic growth.
+7. Increase participation in, and improve access to o, education, skills-based training, and life-long learni ng.
+8. Ensure everyone has access to decent, approp riate and affordable housing.
+9. Enhance the area as a business and tourist destination.
 10. Ensure community services and facilities are accessible to everyone.
 11. Encourage a sense of place, community identity and belonging.
 12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
 13. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
-14. Address climate change by reducing greenhouse 14.
-Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
-15. Protect, restore and enhance biodiversity, lands capes and the open space network, improving public access where appropriate.
-16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
+14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
+15. Protect, restore and enhance biodiversity, land scapes and the open space network, improving publ ic access where appropriate.
+16. Seek to improve air quality and protect natura resources such as soil, land and ecosystems.
 17. Reduce and manage flood risk.
-Sustainability Commentary Health Commentary Equality Commentary The reprovision of the existing BI workspace The allocation does not include any health The allocation includes enhance ed routes through would support objectives around economic facilities on-site, but seeks to improve pedestrian the site, which would improve o equality of access sustainability.
-The allocation also includes connectivity and increase the density of housing in through the area.
-The reprovid requirements for planting to support biodiversity an area with good walkability. the potential to improve equalit • and expects development to respond to the employment and to facilities for SMEs.
+Sustainability Commentary Health Commentary Equality Commentary The reprovision of the existing workspace would support objectives around economic facilities on-site, but seeks to improve pedestrian the site, which would improve equality of access sustainability.
+The allocation also includes connectivity and increase the density of housing through the area.
+The reprovice led workspace has requirements for planting to support biodiversity in an area with good walkability. the potential to improve equal ity of access to and expects development to respond to the employment and to facilities fo r SMEs.